 A laboratory course for senior Physics majors covering selected topics on intermediate and advanced levels.
 One (1) lecture and two (2) two-hour laboratory periods per week.

 Prerequisites: Consent of the Department.
+Credit, three hours.

 PHYS-421.
 INTRODUCTION TO SOLID STATE PHYSICS